fredcw/theme-config/README.md

 ## Behaviour of the config script:

-Script should write/rewrite the theme in the theme directory while preserving the contained `config` directory if it exists.

-Script should accept the following arguments in addition to those defined in `options_config.json`

-`--name <theme name>`

-The theme directory name.
-Create if necessary.
-If not supplied, use the current parent directory of the directory containing the config script.
+Script should write/rewrite the theme in the parent directory of the directory containing the script.

-`--dest <path>`

-Path of the folder containing the theme directory.
-This would normally be `~/.themes` but may also be `~/.local/share/themes` , `/usr/share/themes` or something else.
-Create if necessary.
-If not supplied, use the current parent directory of the parent directory of the directory containing the config script.
+The theme name should be taken as the name of the current parent directory of the directory containing the config script.

-If the theme name or path is different from its current location, the script should not copy the theme's `config` directory to the new location as this will be done by the program calling the script if wanted.

 Any unrecognised arguments should be ignored.